 Time to read: 2.5 minutes.
 I was stunned.
 Happy and stunned.
-Because I had figured out how to make a sales appointment via email.
+Because I figured a way to make a sales appointment via email.
 Yet it happened in a really weird way.
 I avoided asking for the appointment.
 Seriously.
 You should too.
 Instead, help the prospect self-qualify the appointment.

 Through a quick exchange of short emails, prospects will become curious about your solution to their problem or goal.
 Curious enough to ultimately ask YOU for the appointment.